motech/motech/docs/source/get_started/model_data/model_data.rst

 * namespace - the namespace of the entity (optional)

 A separate event is also fired once a CSV import is completed.
-The subject of the event is similar to a regular CRUD event and takes the form of "mds.crud.<module name>.<namespace>.<entity name>.csv-import.<success|failure>".
+The reciver of the event is similar to a regular CRUD event and takes the form of "mds.crud.<module name>.<namespace>.<entity name>.csv-import.<success|failure>".

 The payload for a CSV import success event contains the following parameters: